Smart Telescopes: Best Buy Guide 2024

 Telescope types

-Despite being labeled as a telescope, the Dwarf II stands out in this overview as the only smart device equipped with a telephoto lens rather than a traditional telescope design for capturing night sky images.
-The Dwarf II combines this telephoto lens with a widefield lens, making it suitable for both daytime nature and wildlife photography as well as nighttime astrophotography.
+Despite being labeled as a telescope, the Dwarf 2 stands out in this overview it is equipped with a telephoto lens rather than a traditional telescope design for capturing night sky images.
+The Dwarf 2 and III combine this telephoto lens with a widefield lens, making it suitable for both daytime nature and wildlife photography as well as nighttime astrophotography.

 Seestar S50 and Vaonis Vespera/Stellina: Refractors